Should I State or Should I Show? Aligning AI with Human Preferences: Results

+\paragraph{Perceived AI Performance} Next, we examine how subjects’ delegation decisions relate to their perceived performance of the two AI agents.
+Recall that, after completing the main parts of the experiment, subjects made two incentivized guesses in Part III.
+They reported their guess to (i) how many of the 13 Part II lottery choices Data-AI would correctly predict, and (ii) how many Prompt-AI would correctly predict.
+Subjects earned an additional 25 cents for each correct guess.
+Overall, 82\% of subjects delegate to the AI agent they expect to perform weakly better, suggesting that delegation decisions largely reflect perceived performance.

+Figure~\ref{fig:fig_beliefs_performance} plots the realized and perceived differences in match rates between Data-AI and Prompt-AI, separately by delegation choice.
+Conditional on delegating to Prompt-AI, subjects are incorrect about the direction of relative performance: on average, they believe that Prompt-AI outperforms Data-AI, when in fact the opposite is true.
+Conditional on delegating to Data-AI, subjects are correct about the direction on average, but substantially overestimate the absolute difference in match rates between the two AI agents.
+Thus, while delegation decisions largely reflect perceived performance, these perceptions are often inaccurate in both direction and magnitude.

-Finally, as suggestive evidence, we also examine subjects' free-response justifications for their delegation choices.
-We use Claude Haiku 4.5 to label three dimensions of these responses.
-First, we ask whether the response mentions reasons other than optimization; only 12\% of subjects do so, suggesting that non-optimization concerns play a minor role in their delegation decisions.
-Second, we check whether a response refers to either AI ability or the subject's own ability to communicate.
-Overall, 77\% of subjects mention AI agent ability, while only 50\% mention their own ability.
-This suggests that subjects focus more on the ability of the AI agent rather than their own, which in turn could contribute to their skewed beliefs regarding AI agents' predictive performance. \\
+Finally, as suggestive evidence, we examine subjects' free-response justifications for their delegation choices using Claude Haiku 4.5.
+First, we ask whether the response mentions reasons other than optimization; only 14\% of subjects do so, suggesting that such concerns play a minor role in delegation decisions.
+Second, we check whether a response refers to either AI ability or the subject's own ability to communicate preferences.
+Overall, 76\% of subjects mention AI ability, while only 49\% mention their own communication ability.
+This suggests that subjects focus more on the AI agent's capabilities than on their own ability to communicate preferences, which may contribute to their skewed perceptions of the agents' predictive performance. \\

+\textbf{Result 3:} \textit{More subjects prefer to provide revealed-preference rather than stated-preference information when delegating decisions to an AI agent.
+Although delegation decisions are largely consistent with subjects’ perceived AI performance, these perceptions are often inaccurate.
+Moreover, nearly half of those who provide stated-preference information would be strictly better off providing revealed-preference information instead.}\\